Sedbergh People's Hall: The opening

 The Hall was opened on 24 November 1956, facing considerable debt despite 11 years of fundraising.

 A leading article in the Westmorland Gazette of 17 November 1956 reads:

 The gross cost was £9000 and the preparation of the site was £1,900.
 A government grant of £2,500 had been received and a loan of £1,000 was raised locally.
 This, with another £500, was still owed.
 The official opening ceremony was performed by the Reverend FM Cubbon.
 The key of the main door was handed to Mr Cubbon by Sergeant S Short, of the West Riding Constabulary, on behalf of the people of Sedbergh.
 The Chairman of West Riding County Council, and representatives of the building firm were present.

 During the week following the opening the committee continued fundraising towards the cost of the building.
 The opening play, The Quiet Weekend, made a profit of £103.
 There was also a dance, a whist drive and a concert party.

 Architecture

 The Hall, an illustrated article, appeared in Timber Engineering of August 1957 describing the Kingston form of construction used and that four laminated timber arches of 36 ft span were incorporated in the community centre designed for the People's Hall Committee at Sedbergh, Yorkshire – an all-timber design.

 Current

 The fortunes of the Hall have ebbed and flowed over the years since it was completed and it has seen additions and improvements.
 Now it stands on the verge of an ambitious rebuilding and refurbishment programme, and the present Trustees face fundraising challenges possibly relatively greater than their predecessors in 1945 as they take forward the vision and aims of Jack Dawson and his fellow-trustees of 1959.

+The hall is a registered charity.